naeem-sayyad/naeem-sayyad/README.md

 Data Science and Machine Learning Projects:

 Welcome to my GitHub repository, you'll find a collection of projects that showcase my skills and progress in Data Science, Machine Learning, and related fields.
-These projects reflect my journey from foundational concepts to more advanced techniques, integrating my knowledge in Python, data analytics, machine learning, and Generative Advarsarial Networks(GANs).
+These projects reflect my journey from foundational concepts to more advanced techniques, integrating my knowledge in Python, data analytics, machine learning, and Generative Adversarial Networks(GANs).

 About Me:
 I am currently pursuing my MTech in Data Science at the prestigious NMIMS University, Mumbai.